Azulejo: State of protection

-Tiles are vulnerable to vandalism, neglect and theft due to their prevalence and relative ease of access in historic and often decaying buildings across Portugal.
-In Lisbon, tiles can sometimes be found for sale in street fairs and the black market, despite recent efforts to raise awareness among buyers, that are mainly foreign tourists.
-Since 2013 it is forbidden to demolish buildings with tile-covered façades.
-The highest number of thefts occurs in the capital, Lisbon, and authorities estimate that 25% of artistic tiles in that city was lost between 1980 and 2000.
+Tiles are vulnerable to vandalism, neglect, and theft due to their prevalence and relative ease of access in historic and often decaying buildings across Portugal.
+In Lisbon, tiles can sometimes be found for sale in street fairs and the black market, despite efforts to raise awareness among buyers, many of whom are foreign tourists.
+Since 2013, it is illegal to demolish buildings with tile-covered façades in Portugal.
+The highest numbers of thefts are carried out in Lisbon; authorities estimate that 25% of artistic tiles in that city were lost between 1980 and 2000.
+The introduction of SOS Azulejo produced a substantial decrease, around 80 percent, in azulejo theft and vandalism from its inception until 2013.
+There was a slight decline in the following years, but SOS Azulejo still remains a key preventative and preservative measure.

 The main azulejo protection group in Portugal, SOS Azulejo, created in 2007 and working as a dependency of Polícia Judiciária, has identified the limitation and control of the sale of ancient tiles in those markets as their main goal.
-The city of Lisbon has created the 'Banco do Azulejo' (tile bank), which collects and stores around 30 thousand tiles from demolished or condemned buildings and from donations.
-Similar projects exist in the cities of Aveiro, Porto and Ovar.
+The city of Lisbon has created the 'Banco do Azulejo' (tile bank), which collects and stores around 30,000 tiles from demolished or condemned buildings and from donations.
+There are similar projects in the cities of Aveiro, Porto, and Ovar.

-In August 2017, a new law was put in place in order to prevent both the demolition of tile-covered buildings and renovation work that includes the removal of tiles, even if they affect only the building's interior.
+In August 2017, a law was passed to prohibit both the demolition of buildings with tiles and renovation work involving the removal of tiles, even if only in the building's interior.